 So, it has a higher chance to clog the pore.
 So, if you choose the right essential oil that is Linoleic Acid high and then low in Oleic Acid content, it can really rebalance your skin by fuelling through Linoleic Acid deficiency.

-There are so many other wonderful natural oils that can really help your skin out in regulating and managing the sebum production or even producing your sebum in a very healthier way.
+There are so many other wonderful natural oils that can really help your skin out in regulating and managing sebum production or even produce your sebum in a very healthier way.

 Tip 11.
 Don’t rub the face.